 Learning and responding to limitations of the mentally and physically-challenged, through a positive approach, help to gain understanding and patience.
 In spite of the difficulties, a bond can develop between the disabled and the other family members.
 Hopefully, the greatest skill learned from working with the disabled is love.

 Jelean was raised in a small farming community with her nine brothers and sisters.
 She is an accomplished author.
-She began writing in 1977 during an illness.
-Her writings became a personal history of her medical experiences.
-She has been married for 48 years and has five children and 18 grandchildren.
+She enjoys creating scrapbooks for her grandchildren when they turn 12.
+Jelean writes about religion, personal and family experiences.
+She has been married for 51 years and has five children and 19 grandchildren.